-Andreas has extensive experience as a moderator of high-level events, workshops and panels, featuring Heads of States and CEOs.
+Andreas has extensive experience as a moderator of high-level events, panels and broadcasts featuring Heads of States and CEOs.

-His background in journalism and business coaching enables him to render complex topics accessible, while adding the right touch of humour where appropriate.
-He has particular expertise in business and innovation topics, including the social impact of technology.
+His background in journalism and business coaching enables him to make complex topics accessible, using simple language and the right touch of humour where appropriate.

-Andreas Kleinschmidt delivers keynotes on some of the most relevant business and innovation topics of our time, including cybersecurity, blockchain applications, robotics and the social impact of technology.
-Drawing on careful research and real world examples, he delivers thoughtful and lively presentations.
+Andreas Kleinschmidt delivers keynotes on some of the most relevant topics of our time, for example on cybersecurity, artificial intelligence, the social impact of technology, coaching or the psychology of stress.
 He has a reputation as an original and engaging speaker who interacts easily with his audiences, both face to face and online.

-Previously, he acted as spokesperson and worked on communications for financial transactions with a total value of US$16bn.
-He also spent seven years in journalism, as a print and broadcast reporter, receiving the CNN journalist award for his international work.
-Former employers include Siemens, JPMorgan Chase and Ogilvy & Mather, in Munich, London and New York.
+Previously, he acted as corporate spokesperson and worked on communications for financial transactions with a total deal value of US$16bn.
+He also spent seven years in journalism, as a print and broadcast reporter, receiving the CNN Journalist Award for his international work.

 „Andreas brings the most complex topics to life in an easy and fun way.
 With confidence and experience he engages our audiences, including CEOs of large companies, senior politicians and heads of state.“